Vanishing Vision

 Vanishing Vision is the debut studio album by Japanese heavy metal band X Japan, then known as simply X. It was released on April 14, 1988 by Extasy Records, topped the Oricon indies chart and reached number 19 on the main chart.
+In 2018, Vanishing Vision was voted the seventh best album in the history of hard rock and heavy metal in We Rock magazine's "Metal General Election".

 Overview

-Vanishing Vision was released on vinyl record on April 14, 1988 on Yoshiki's own label Extasy Records.
-Despite being an independent record label, it sold more than ten thousand copies, topping Oricon's indie music chart.
-But it also reached number 19 on the main Oricon Albums Chart, making them the first indie band to enter the main chart.
-A limited pressing of five thousand picture discs was also made, that included a separate flexi disc of "Stab Me in the Back".
-This version of the song was originally included on the February 1987 Victor Records sampler Skull Thrash Zone Volume I, was recorded with Pata as a support guitar player, and is different from the one that would later appear on their third album Jealousy in 1991.
+Vanishing Vision was released on vinyl record on April 14, 1988, on drummer Yoshiki's own label Extasy Records.
 The band toured extensively in support of the record, beginning with Vanishing Tour '88 Spring throughout March and into early April.
 Vanishing Tour Vol.2 took them to 20 locations for 24 shows from June to July, while the Burn Out Tour '88 Oct. had 12 performances throughout October.
-A September 4 show at Kyoto Sports Valley, is a popular bootleg recording of the tour, however, only audio of "Stab Me in the Back" from it was officially released, being included on the 1999 Perfect Best compilation.
+A September 4 show at Kyoto Sports Valley, is a popular bootleg recording of the tour.

+To commemorate Vanishing Vision selling twenty thousand copies, the album was given a limited pressing of five thousand picture discs in late October 1988.
+It includes a separate flexi disc of "Stab Me in the Back", recorded live at the Kyoto Sports Valley concert.
+This version was later included on the 1999 Perfect Best compilation.
+A studio version of the song was previously included on the February 1987 Victor Records sampler Skull Thrash Zone Volume I, which was recorded with Pata as a support guitar player, and is different from the one that would later appear on their third album Jealousy in 1991.

 Vanishing Vision was re-released on CD on October 15, 1989.
+The first press included a photobook, while the version sold by Extasy's mail-order service included a sticker designed by guitarist Hide.
 This was after the release of the band's second album Blue Blood on the major label CBS/Sony.
 In 1990, with 158,220 copies sold Vanishing Vision was the 78th best-selling album of the year, and stayed on the charts for 47 weeks.
 By 1997, it had sold over 800,000 copies.
-A digitally remastered CD version was released on September 13, 2000 by Warner Music Japan.
+A digitally remastered CD version was released on September 13, 2000, by Warner Music Japan.